Ports of Call

 Cyprus Travel Guide

-Although Nicosia remains the only divided capital in the world, the UN-enforced 'Green Line' has worked to keep tensions between the Greek and Turkish sectors of the population below boiling-point; and tourists should have no qualms about visiting this richly rewarding country.
+By any reckoning, Cyprus is worthy of its legacy as the birthplace of Aphrodite, Greek goddess of love, and her mortal beloved, Adonis; its glorious beaches, shimmering blue seas, classical ruins and endless summers making it every inch the Mediterranean paradise.
+The destination's chief city, Nicosia, remains the only divided capital in the world, though the UN-enforced 'Green Line' has worked to keep tensions between the Greek and Turkish sectors of the population below boiling-point.
+Tourists should have no qualms about visiting this richly rewarding country.

 A holiday itinerary for Cyprus could take several different forms, and all of them would be winners.
-Those eager to experience the ancient culture of the island and to drink in its wealth of historical sites should start with Ancient Kourion, a Greco-Roman amphitheatre famous for its astounding mosaics; before continuing on to Ancient Salamis and the Cyprian Acropolis in Paphos.
-The Old Town section of Nicosia - a UNESCO World Heritage Site filled with picturesque 16th-century architecture (including the revitalised baths of Hamam Omerye) - is also well worth exploring.
+Those eager to experience the ancient culture of the island and to drink in its wealth of historical sites should start with Ancient Kourion, a Greco-Roman amphitheatre famous for its astounding mosaics.
+From there, travellers should continue on to Ancient Salamis and the Cyprian Acropolis in Paphos.
+The Old Town section of Nicosia is a UNESCO World Heritage Site filled with picturesque 16th-century architecture (including the revitalised baths of Hamam Omerye).

 Best time to visit